Sensor

 1. Projective Infrared – with the sources and detectors of infrared radiation located inside of the spherical screen surface.

-• Sensitivity to direct sunlight, which negatively affects the quality and functionality of the system.
-This, for example, prevents using this approach in the open space that is not protected from direct and reflected sunlight in the room.
+This solution has several disadvantages: • Sensitivity to vibration. • Sensitivity to direct sunlight, which negatively affects the quality and functionality of the system.
+This, for example, prevents using this approach in the open space that is not protected from direct and reflected sunlight in the room. • Sensitivity to reflected sunlight. • Sensitivity to changes in lighting of the room (e.g.: turning the light on or off). • Failures with screen surface contamination. |

-Infrared multitouch
+Infrared multitouch |

 2. Projective-capacitive (PCT) – the sensors are laid on the inner side of the surface in a form of a grid of electrodes (and possibly just wires).